 Beyond omalizumab, there are five approved biologics, or antibodies, for the treatment of asthma.
-Three target the IL-5 pathway, one targets IL-4R $\alpha$ , and one targets thymic stromal lymphopoietin, or TSLP.
+Three target the IL-5 pathway, one targets IL-4R α , and one targets thymic stromal lymphopoietin, or TSLP.
 GSK's mepolizumab, which targets IL-5, was approved for severe eosinophilic asthma in adults and children older than 12 in 2015.
-Teva's reslizumab, also targeting IL-5, was approved in 2016 and AstraZeneca's benralizumab, which targets IL-5 receptor alpha, or IL-5R $\alpha$ , was approved in November 2017.
+Teva's reslizumab, also targeting IL-5, was approved in 2016 and AstraZeneca's benralizumab, which targets IL-5 receptor alpha, or IL-5R α , was approved in November 2017.
 Amgen's and AstraZeneca's tezepelumab, which targets TSLP, was approved in December 2021 as an add-on maintenance treatment for patients ages 12 years and older with severe asthma.
-Regeneron's and Sanofi's dupilumab is an antibody that targets IL-4R $\alpha$ that is delivered subcutaneously and was approved for the treatment of moderate-to-severe atopic dermatitis in March 2017.
-In October 2018, the companies announced that the FDA had approved dupilumab as "add-on maintenance therapy in patients with moderate-to-severe asthma aged 12 years and older with an eosinophilic group (eosinophil blood count of $\geq$ 300 cells/microliter) demonstrated a reduction in annualized rate of severe exacerbations by 67.4% and an improvement in forced expiratory volume in one second, or FEV1, by 0.24L.
+Regeneron's and Sanofi's dupilumab is an antibody that targets IL-4R α that is delivered subcutaneously and was approved for the treatment of moderate-to-severe atopic dermatitis in March 2017.
+In October 2018, the companies announced that the FDA had approved dupilumab as "add-on maintenance therapy in patients with moderate-to-severe asthma aged 12 years and older with an eosinophilic phenotype or with oral corticosteroid-dependent asthma."
+In the phase 3 Liberty Asthma Quest study, dupilumab (300 mg every 2 weeks) in the pre-specified high eosinophilic group (eosinophil blood count of \geq 300 cells/microliter) demonstrated a reduction in annualized rate of severe exacerbations by 67.4% and an improvement in forced expiratory volume in one second, or FEV1, by 0.24L.
 The Liberty Asthma Venture trial evaluated dupilumab in oral glucocorticoid-dependent severe asthma patients.
 In the overall population, the percentage of patients that decreased oral corticosteroid use by 50% or more was 80% in the dupilumab group versus 50% for placebo (or a 60% relative reduction), while decreasing the rate of severe exacerbations by 59% and improving FEV1 by 0.22L versus placebo.
 In the high eosinophilic group, dupilumab decreased the rate of severe exacerbations by 71% and improved FEV1 by 0.32L versus placebo (Rabe et al., 2018).